Testing the theory of gravity with DESI: estimators, predictions and simulation requirements

 Another observation is that the deviations from the GR grow with the increasing statistic's order $n$.
 Therefore, the higher-order cumulants would appear as better observables to discriminate between the models.
 Alas, the stronger MG signal comes at a price of greatly increased scatter, which is illustrated by much larger $1\sigma$ contours at small and large scales for higher-order cumulants.
 In practice, we have assessed that reduced cumulants from $S_6$ and higher are subjects to a scatter too large to be suitable for our analysis.
 Thus in our further considerations we will limit ourselves to only the first three reduced cumulants.

-Figure \ref{fig:s345_compare} shows the relative difference with respect to GR, $\Delta S\equiv S_n/S_n^{\rm GR}-1$, for $n=3$, $4$, $5$, as a function of the smoothing scale $R$.
-Again, the shaded regions delimit the $1\sigma$ scatters of $\Delta S$.
+Figure \ref{fig:s345_compare_gal} shows the differences for $S_3$, $S_4$, and $S_5$ in the ``all galaxies'' sample.
+The upper panels show the relative difference with respect to GR, $S_n/S_n^{\rm GR}-1$, for $n=3$, $4$, $5$, as a function of the smoothing scale $R$ The shaded regions delimit the $1\sigma$ scatters of this ratio.
+The bottom row illustrated error-weighted cumulants difference, $\Delta S$ defined in an analogues way as it was for the bispectrum, $\Delta B$, in Eq.~\eqref{eq:bispectrum.DeltaB}.
 For nearly all scales, F4 appears to be the model deviating most strongly from GR, with the signal reaching $\sim20\%$ for the skewness, $\sim 100\%$ for the kurtosis, and up to $\sim200\%$ for $S_5$ at $R\lesssim10\Mpch$.
 The next two standing-out models are N1 and F6: for all three $S_n$'s their deviations from GR show similar shape and amplitude, but differ by the signs N1 promotes lower values of amplitudes than GR, while F6, like the other $f(R)$ models, fosters higher values.